The Ultraman Season 2 release date is officially confirmed to be in Spring 2022! The Ultraman sequel will be streaming worldwide on Netflix.

 Netflix’s Ultraman Season 2 was originally officially confirmed by the streaming giant back in 2019.
 Posting on Twitter, Netflix was telling anime fans to “get ready to armor up once again” since “Ultraman is coming back for Season 2.”

 In July 2020, a new teaser video was put up online and a new cast member for Ultraman Season 2 was announced.
-The new character Ultraman Taro will be voiced by Japanese voice actor Tatsuhisa Suzuki.
+The new character Ultraman Taro (Kotaro Higashi) was supposed to be voiced by Japanese voice actor Tatsuhisa Suzuki.

 With so many plot threads still hanging, it’s no surprise Netflix renewed the Ultraman 2019 anime for a second season.